-Let's take a look at this causality between everyone is your mirror and your relationship experiences in practice.
+Let's now take a closer look at this causality in practice.
 If your first romantic partner was unfaithful, you may have adopted the belief that men or women are not to be trusted no matter how trustworthy you are.
 Or if you have been willing to be the 'other woman' or 'other man' in the past, then you may believe that the same can happen to you.
 Either way, you are likely to have a negative belief about trust in relationships or about the trustworthiness of a romantic partner.
-Given your belief, even if your partner is being 100% faithful to you, you will find yourself looking for reasons to prove otherwise or at least living in the fear that his/her faithfulness will falter.
+Given your belief, even if your partner is being 100% faithful to you, you will find yourself looking for reasons to prove otherwise or at least living in the fear that his or her faithfulness will falter.

-If, for instance, your partner does not call you back as soon as you're accustomed to, instead of assuming 'he/she must be busy' and getting on with your day, alarm bells are likely to go off in your head, blaring something along the lines of 'he/she is ignoring me, and since they're ignoring me they must like someone else'.
+If, for instance, your partner does not call you back as soon as you're accustomed to, instead of assuming 'he or she must be busy' and getting on with your day, alarm bells are likely to go off in your head, blaring something along the lines of 'he or she is ignoring me, and since they're ignoring me they must no longer like me as much, or even worse, they must like someone else'.
 And so the 'fun' begins.
-You start looking for evidence to prove your belief that they are being unfaithful and even if you never factually prove it, you can never quite enjoy a relationship that is fundamentally lacking in trust.
+You start looking say for evidence to prove your belief that they are being unfaithful and even if you never factually prove it, you can never quite enjoy a relationship that is fundamentally lacking in trust.
 Either way, the advice 'be careful what you wish for, it may come true' holds equally true for 'be careful what you look for, you may find it'.

-Interestingly, when applying this knowledge that everyone is your mirror, you may find that even some positive qualities annoy you.
+Interestingly, when taking a closer look at your relationships to see just how they are mirroring you, you may find that even some positive qualities annoy you.
 For example, if your partner's kind and giving nature frustrates you, it may be showing you that you'd also like to be a more kind and giving person but are resisting being one, either because you believe that those qualities are weak or you have been told you are not.
 For similar reasons, your partners' ability to forgive may make you uneasy, as may their willingness to discuss their weaknesses without losing pride.
 In these examples, instead of becoming frustrated, see it as an opportunity to learn forgiveness and to learn that being honest about your weaknesses is your opportunity to change them.

-You may find a quality you see in your partner appears to be the opposite of your own but it is the same quality expressed differently.
+So, when applying this to your relationships, even though a quality you see in your partner appears to be the opposite of your own, it is in fact the same quality expressed differently.
 This is usually the case when a certain quality is expressed extremely.
 Nevertheless, it is still your mirror.
 Another mental giant of the New Thought authors, William Walker Atkinson, told us that the extreme opposites do not attract, they meet.
 To visually understand this imagine a horizontal line with the extreme opposites on either side.
 Now, imagine that line becoming a circle and you will find that the two extremes meet to close the circle.

 The concept that everyone is your mirror—that everyone is you pushed out—is aimed at healing and transforming your relationships.
 Emotionally and physically abusive relationships are no exception because at the root of an abusive relationship you usually find a severe lack of self-worth in the abused partner that is re-iterated by their refusal to leave the abuser.
 And even if their self-worth was higher at the start of the relationship, its erosion goes hand-in-hand with the abuse.

-The healthiest way to leave an abusive relationship, and to prevent repeating the abuse in the future, is to change your beliefs about relationships and ultimately through the power of self-love—learn to love yourself!
+The healthiest way to leave an abusive relationship, and to prevent repeating the abuse in the future, is to change your beliefs about relationships and ultimately through the power of self-love, which is to learn to love yourself!
 Even so, if you find yourself in such a relationship, I urge you to seek assistance (personal and professional) to support you in leaving.
 And please remember, you are not to blame in any way.
 You deserve the greatest love of all.